Anglican Province of America: Leadership

 On June 10, 2010, the Rev. Canon Chandler Holder Jones SSC, was elected Bishop Suffragan of the Diocese of the Eastern United States at the 42nd annual synod of the diocese, held in Orlando, Florida.
-He was consecrated on September 18, 2010 at Saint Alban's Cathedral in Oviedo, Florida by the Most Rev. Walter Howard Grundorf, assisted by the Rt.
+He was consecrated on September 18, 2010, at Saint Alban's Cathedral in Oviedo, Florida by the Most Rev. Walter Howard Grundorf, assisted by the Rt.
 Rev. Larry Lee Shaver, the Rt.
 Rev. C. Peter Brewer, the Rt.
 Rev. Paul C. Hewett (Diocese of the Holy Cross), the Rt.
 Rev. Clark Dorman, and the Rt.
 Rev. Arthur Rushlow.

 On July 18, 2019, Bishop Chandler Jones was elected Bishop Coadjutor of the Diocese of the Eastern United States at the 51st annual synod, held in Orlando, Florida.

 On July 19, 2012, the Rev. Robert Todd Giffin was elected Bishop Suffragan of the Diocese of Mid-America at the 3rd annual synod of the diocese, held in Lima, Ohio.
 He was consecrated on October 6, 2012, by the Most Rev. Walter Howard Grundorf, assisted by the Rt.
 Rev. Chandler Holder Jones, SSC, the Most Rev. Brian Richard Marsh (Anglican Church in America) and the Rt.
 Rev. Larry Lee Shaver.
 On February 22, 2014, the Rt.
 Rev. Robert Todd Giffin was elected Bishop Coadjutor of the Diocese of Mid-America at an election synod held in Merrillville, Indiana.
 On June 20, 2015, Bishop Giffin was installed and enthroned by the Most Rev Walter Howard Grundorf, Presiding Bishop of the Anglican Province of America, as the new Bishop Ordinary of the DMA at the diocese's 6th annual synod.
 The synod, installment and enthronement were held at the Pro-Cathedral of St. Andrew the Evangelist in Merrillville, Indiana.
 Bishop Giffin succeeded the Rt.
 Rev. Larry Lee Shaver as the second bishop of the diocese, which was formed in 2010.
+The Rt.
+Rev. Larry Lee Shaver was transferred to the Anglican Catholic Church (ACC), Diocese of the Midwest, by Letters Dimissory dated October 5, 2022.

-On July 22, 2021, upon consent and ratification by the Provincial Synod, the Diocese of Mid-America and the Diocese of the West joined together to form the Diocese of the Central and Western States.
-Bishop Giffin is the Bishop Ordinary of the new diocese, which held its Primary Synod on August 22, 2021.
+On July 22, 2021, upon consent and ratification by the Provincial Synod, the Diocese of Mid-America and the Diocese of the West joined to form the Diocese of the Central and Western States.
+Bishop Robert Todd Giffin was elected the Bishop Ordinary of the new diocese, which held its Primary Synod on August 22, 2021.
+In 2025, Bishop Giffin left the APA with some of the parishes, with the intention of creating a new non-geographic diocese outside of the "continuum" label.